The Remembrances

 Brixton

 The great north-east Surrey Hundred, named from Brixiges stan (stone of Beorhtsige), first recorded in 1062.
-It covered Southwark, Lambeth, Wandsworth, Battersea, Camberwell, Bermondsey and the northern Merton and Lewisham parishes.
+It was formally divided into Eastern and Western divisions.
+The Eastern Division covered Southwark, Bermondsey, Camberwell, Lambeth, Rotherhithe, Newington and Streatham.
+The Western Division covered Battersea, Wandsworth, Putney, Merton, Wimbledon and Barnes.
 Brixton Hill hosted the Hundred gallows.

 Wallington